122: Labour's Freebies and The End of the Peers Show

 And I think that really coalesced people's concerns already that the paper has become very pro-Likud, specifically, rather than like representing the British Jewish community or even representing a sort of broad pro-Israel self-defense position.

-Suspiciously found something like three million down the back of the sofa in order to pay for it.
+He suspiciously found something like 3 million down the back of the sofa in order to pay for it.

 And so Alan Rusbridger in Prospect a couple of months ago raised the question maybe it was a US multi-millionaire that was funding this, but no one has been able to get to the bottom of it.